uxora-com/xpenology-docker/README.md

 To mount Host Path/Docker Volumes to your Xpenology Image, you need to load 9p drivers in your xpenology image.

 After having your image with 9p drivers loaded, you need to create and script that will executed on every boot in your xpenology.
-This script should load the drivers and mount your 9p mountpoint, by default this docker image map the path /datashare (or /xpy_data) to the 9p "hostdata0".
+This script should load the drivers and mount your 9p mountpoint, by default this docker image map the path `/xpy/share9p` to the 9p `hostdata0`.

 Example
 ```bash